Chitrangada (film)

 Chitrangada is a 2017 Telugu-language horror film directed by Ashok G. It stars Anjali, Sakshi Gulati and Saptagiri.

-Synopsis
+Plot

 Chitra, a college professor, loses her sanity after a series of traumatising experiences and is ostracised for her unpredictable behaviour.
 In the hope of finding a solution to her problems, she decides to go to the United States.
 There, she finds the place where she dreamt and starts investigating about her dream and murder and discovers that Ravi Verma, who had died, was reborn as Chitra.